State Transit Authority of NSW

 State Transit is committed to the NSW Government's State Plan.

-There are over 5,400 school bus services on 708 routes operated each week by Sydney Buses.
+There are over 5,400 school bus services on 708 routes operated each week.

-For Sydney Buses travel information, including timetables and maps, go to the Sydney Buses site.
+For State Transit travel information, including timetables and maps, go to the Sydney Buses site.

 Newcastle Buses & Ferries